TogoOfficial Name: Togolese Republic

 In response to the Ebola Virus Disease (EVD) outbreak in West Africa, Togolese authorities are screening incoming travelers for fever or other EVD symptoms.

 To apply for a Togolese visa in the United States, you may contact the Togolese Embassy in Washington, D.C. at (202) 234-4212.
 The Embassy of Togo is located at 2208 Massachusetts Avenue, NW, Washington, D.C.
 20008.
 If you are overseas, inquiries should be made at the nearest Togolese embassy or consulate.
 Visit the Embassy of Togo website for the most current visa information.

-You should carry copies of your U.S. passport and vaccination records with you at all times while traveling in Togo so that, if questioned by local officials, you have proof of identity, U.S. citizenship, and required vaccinations readily available.
+U.S. travelers should carry copies of their passports and vaccination records at all times while traveling in Togo so that, if questioned by local officials, they have proof of identity, U.S. citizenship, and required vaccinations readily available.

 Documentation of Yellow Fever vaccination is required for all individuals entering Togo who are over one year of age.
-You can find detailed information on vaccinations and other health precautions on the CDC website.
+Visit the CDC website for detailed information on vaccinations and other health precautions.

 We are unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Togo.